Pink (Victoria's Secret)

 Pink (stylized PINK) is a lingerie and apparel line by Victoria's Secret, a former subsidiary of L Brands, targeting younger women than their main line.
-The target demographic consists of youth from ages 13 to 22.
-PINK had a regular segment featuring their products in the Victoria's Secret Fashion Show, held through 2018.
-Sales at the company were initially swift, reaching $1 billion in 2010.
+The target demographic skews younger from teenage girls (13–18) to young adult women through their mid-twenties (18–25).
+PINK had a regular segment featuring their products in the original Victoria's Secret Fashion Show, held from 1995 to 2018, as well as a segment in the 2025 show.
+Launched in 2002, sales at the company were initially swift, reaching $1 billion in 2010.
 Reports of decline due to shifting consumer preferences appeared in 2018.

 History

 On October 16, 2002, Victoria's Secret announced the launch of PINK, a new sub-brand and product line.
-While originally aimed at "tween" girls ages 10–12, the brand would eventually state its official target demographic is teen girls and college-age women.
+While originally aimed at "junior" girls, the brand would eventually state its official target demographic is teen girls and college-age women.
 The product first appeared in late 2003 in select stores, with a full chain-wide roll out in July 2004.
 The company often placed its stores side-by-side with Victoria's Secret stores.

 The PINK brand sells underwear, swimsuits, sleepwear, loungewear, beauty products, and accessories.
 The brand was launched strategically, to increase and preserve future Victoria's Secret customers (i.e, ages 21+) and market share by building an expanded pipeline of customers whose brand awareness and loyalty are established and cemented up to 10 years earlier, as tweens and teens.